How much is your car worth?

 The XT6’s standard outside mirrors include heating elements to clear off the mirrors for better visibility.
 Heated mirrors cost extra on the Pathfinder and aren’t offered on the Pathfinder S.

-The XT6 has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The XT6’s standard rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Pathfinder offers an automatic rear view mirror, but its side mirrors don’t dim.

 The XT6 has a standard heated steering wheel to take the chill out of steering on extremely cold winter days before the vehicle heater warms up.
 A heated steering wheel is only available on the Pathfinder SV/SL/Platinum.